astro-fusion/astro-blogs/20_Transit/02_Moon_Transit/200107_Moon_transit_7th_house_from_natal_moon.md

 ---
 title:  "Moon transit 7th house from natal moon"
 description: |
-   "During the Moon's transit through the 7th house from the natal Moon
+   "During the Moon's transit through the 7th house from the natal Moon"
 pubDate: '2024-09-19'
+author: "Gemini 3 Pro"
 ---

 # The Effects of Moon's Transit through the 7th House from Natal Moon in Vedic Astrology